tubbo/psychedeli.ca/articles/2013-03-29-pv-a-shell-interface-for-pivotal-tracker.md

 ---
 layout: post
-title: 'pv: a shell interface for pivotal tracker'
+title: "pv: a shell interface for pivotal tracker"
 category: code
 date: 2013-03-29
 tags:
   - pivotal tracker
   - bugs
   - ruby
   - work
   - elocal
 description: |
   At eLocal, we use the lovely Pivotal Tracker to track our work progress.
 It has a really great interface for viewing stories, and